noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

         * verifying the source: using https where possible;
         * verifying author: importing PGP keys with the full fingerprint in the Dockerfile to check signatures;
         * verifying the content: embedding checksums directly in the Dockerfile
+    + Only the instructions RUN, COPY, ADD create layers.

 ```sh